dbgrvll/learning-journal/Day6_Logic.md

 - Often used to loop through items in an array.
 - Example provided in the book for scores for each round of a test in an array called 'scores'.

-For more, including a code sample, see page 175 of of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, including a code sample, see page 175 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".

 #### Using while loops